- What is Alpert Medical School's federal code for FAFSA filing?

 - Forgetting to use Alpert Medical School's federal code.

 - Forgetting to have parent's sign tax forms.

 - Submitting required application documents late.

-- Submitting either the FAFSA or Need Access form for the wrong academic year.
+- Submitting the FAFSA form for the wrong academic year.

 - Where can I find my Banner ID number?

 - Your Banner ID Number (e.g. B00123456) is located in the upper right-hand corner of the Financial Aid pages in Self-Service Banner.

 - The status of your financial aid application can also be viewed on-line there.